 The awards granted pursuant to the 2015 Outperformance Plan are subject to two separate performance measurements, with 60% of the award (the "Absolute Award") based solely on the Company's TSR (the "Absolute TSR Component") and 40% of the award (the "Relative Award") measured by the Company's TSR (the "Relative TSR Component") relative to the other companies (the "Index Companies") that were constituents of the SNL US REIT Hotel Index (the "Index Companies") during the entire measurement period.
 Under the Absolute TSR Component, 37.5% of the Absolute Award is earned if the Company achieves a 25% TSR over the measurement period.
 That percentage increases on a linear basis with the full Absolute Award being earned at a 50% TSR over the measurement period.
 For TSR performance below 25%, no portion of the Absolute Award will be earned.
 Under the Relative TSR Component, 37.5% of the Relative Award is earned if the Company is at the 50th percentile of the Index Companies at the end of the measurement period.
-That percentage increases on a linear basis with the full Relative Award earned if the Company is at the 75th percentile of the Index Companies at the end of the measurement period, no portion of the Relative Award will be earned.
+That percentage increases on a linear basis with the full Relative Award earned if the Company is at the 75th percentile of the Index Companies at the end of the measurement period.
+If the Company is below the 50th percentile of the Index Companies at the end of the Relative Award will be earned.